wp-plugins/bruteprotect/readme.txt

 = Does it work with other WordPress security plugins? =

+Yes!
 We haven’t received any reports of plugin incompatibility.
 Please visit the BruteProtect WordPress support forum to report any issues.

+= Are there any known compatibility issues? =

+No!
+We've had no reported compatibility issues with any plugins.

 = Is it free? =